-Do you want to allow users to choose between different payment methods on a WordPress form?
+Do you want to allow users to choose between different payment methods on your WordPress website or online store?

 When you allow your customers to choose their preferred payment method, you’ll build trust and increase conversions on your website.